 The Treasurer shall:

 Keep and maintain, or cause to be kept and maintained, adequate a correct account of its assets, liabilities, receipts, disbursements, gains and losses.
-The books of account shall be open to inspection by any member.
+The books of account shall be open to inspection;

-Cause to be deposited or shall cause to be disbursed in accordance with procedures approved by the CHAPTER, all moneys and other valuables in the name and to the credit to the CHAPTER with such depositories as may be designated by the members, shall have such other powers and perform such other duties as may be prescribed by the CHAPTER.
+Cause to be deposited or shall cause to be disbursed in accordance with procedures approved by the CHAPTER.
+All moneys and other valuables in the name and to the credit to the CHAPTER with such depositories as may be designated by the members, shall have such other powers and perform such other duties as may be prescribed by the CHAPTER;

-A financial statement shall be rendered at each CHAPTER meeting, showing financial activities of the CHAPTER.Shall submit a quarterly report on accomplishments.Shall serve as Treasurer of the CHAPTER for 2 Terms
+A financial statement shall be rendered at each CHAPTER meeting, showing financial activities of the CHAPTER;

+Assist with coming up with CHAPTER budget for the year to follow;

+Submit a report at each CHAPTER meeting and provide President information needed for WESTOP board meetings and;

+Serve as Treasurer of the CHAPTER for a 2-year commitment.

 Parliamentarian